Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Now, the URL /student/index is mapped to the Index() action method of the StudentController class, and the URL /student/details or /student/details/5 both are mapped to the Details(int? id) action method of the StudentController.

-Can we Configure Multiple Conventional Based Routing in ASP.NET Core MVC Application?
+Configure Multiple Conventional Routing in ASP.NET Core MVC Application

 https://localhost:44359/Student/All

-To achieve this, we can configure the MapControllerRoute method, as shown in the below image.
-Here, you can see we have specified the pattern as Student/All and specified the default controller and action name as controller = Student, action = Index.
+To achieve this, we can configure the MapControllerRoute method, as shown in the image below.
+Here, you can see we have specified the pattern as Student/All and the default controller and action name as controller = Student, action = Index.

-Next, we want to access the Details Action Method of the Student Controller using the following URL.
+Next, we want to access the Details of the action method for the Student Controller using the following URL.

 https://localhost:44359/StudentDetails/10